-17 Members of the Council and 2 senior officers sit (either in a personal capacity or as representatives of the Council) on the governing bodies of 24 different organisations.
-The Council made a total of £3.5m in payments to twenty of these organisations, primarily in the form of grants, works or services.
+The Council itself, 15 Members of the Council and 7 senior officers sit (either in a personal capacity or as representatives of the Council) on the governing bodies of 24 different organisations.
+The Council made a total of £2.7m in payments to eighteen of these organisations, primarily in the form of grants, works or services.
 All payments are made with proper consideration of declaration of interest.
 The relevant members did not take part in any discussion or decision relating to the payments.
-In addition a total of £1.7m was received from sixteen of the organisations, primarily relating to services provided by the Council.
+In addition a total of £1.5m was received from fifteen of the organisations, primarily relating to services provided by the Council and interest on an outstanding loan balance.